kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 **When escape hatches are present, we as humans will use them.
 When code discipline is enforced by the language, our mental load is decreased.**

-Elm enables us to make complex apps without losing sleep.
+Elm enables us to work with complexity without losing sleep.

 ## Gradual adoption with Parcel